icu-hsuzuki/ds_education/docs/87-chatgpt.md

 When you set up OneDrive, you can choose which folders to sync with the cloud, including the Documents folder.
 This means that any files stored in the Documents folder will be uploaded to OneDrive and can be accessed from other devices where you have signed in to OneDrive.

-However, the home directory of the user (often located in "C:\\Users<username>") includes more than just the Documents folder.
+However, the home directory of the user (often located in `C:\Users<username>`) includes more than just the Documents folder.
 It contains various subfolders such as Desktop, Downloads, Music, Pictures, and Videos, which also contain important user data.
 By default, only the Documents folder is synced with OneDrive.

 So while using OneDrive to backup your Documents folder is a useful way to ensure your important files are stored safely and accessible from anywhere, it does not mean that your entire home directory is stored in OneDrive.